Chinwesarah/A-B-Testing-for-Globox-Company/README.md

 1. Google spreadsheet( for the extracted table): https://docs.google.com/spreadsheets/d/1Q7qtdndJwJrzMmrkker17K1XQJRPFs-yMrqHFfi5tHA/edit?usp=drive_link
 2. Please refer to the attached Microsoft Word document for the original Entity Relationship Diagram and Data Dictionary
 ## Data Analysis
-SQL code to extract the user ID, country, gender, device type, test group, and whether or not they converted (spent > $0) and how much they spent in total ($0+).
+**1. SQL code** to extract the user ID, country, gender, device type, test group, and whether or not they converted (spent > $0) and how much they spent in total ($0+).
 Code Explanation:
+a.
 The columns id, Country, Gender, Device, Group are all selected from the users, groups and activity tables
+b.
 The tables are joined using LEFT JOIN on the id column
-The COALESCE function is used to convert all null values in the selected columns to 'unknown' The amount spent column is also selected and is aggregated
+c.
+The COALESCE function is used to convert all null values in the selected columns to 'unknown'
+d.
+The spent column is also selected and is aggregated
-To add a column that will indicate wheter or not a user converted, a CASE statemnent was used, the rows that have users that converted(where amount_spent is greater than 0) will return 1 and the rows that have users who did not convert(where amount_spent is 0) will return 0
+e.
+To add a column that will indicate wheter or not a user converted, a CASE statement was used, the rows that have users that converted(where spent is greater than 0) will return 1 and the rows that have users who did not convert(where spent is 0) will return 0
-Finally, the GROUP BY function
+f.
+Finally, the results were GROUPED BY the id, device and group columns
 ```sql
 SELECT
     users.id,